 One cannot use the same methods of visualization for both types of data.
 Categorical data can often be best represented with simple icons or single words, while interval data is best represented with bar graphs, scatter diagrams, and similar graphs.

-After several phases of extensive interface and user acceptance testing, TTS is proud to announce the roll-out of our interactive, online Talent Match Reports and Merit List platforms.
+After several phases of extensive interface and user acceptance testing, TTS is proud to announce the roll-out of our interactive, online Talent Viewer platform.

 As discussed above, it was paramount for us to create a seamless, user-friendly experience for assessment data end-users that would accommodate the unique needs of assessment experts (e.g. IOPs) as well as non-experts such as line managers.

-An important factor in this regard was to enable users to “drill-down” into data, thus deciding on their own course through the assessment results (pictured below).
+An important factor in this regard was to enable users to “drill-down” into data, thus deciding on their own course through the assessment results.

 In addition, when examining individual data, it was important for us to emphasize the holistic nature of assessment data without sacrificing actuarial judgment.
-As a result, our interactive TMR emphasizes talent match data along with other considerations that may influence a talent decision (pictured below).
+As a result, our interactive platform emphasizes talent match data along with other considerations that may influence a talent decision.

-We believe that in the interactive Merit List and TMR platforms, our clients have a future-proof reporting solution that matches the flexibility and data visualization capabilities of best-of-breed management intelligence dashboards that will appeal to line managers and talent professionals alike!
+We believe that in the interactive Talent Viewer platforms, our clients have a future-proof reporting solution that matches the flexibility and data visualization capabilities of best-of-breed management intelligence dashboards that will appeal to line managers and talent professionals alike!

 While business and management intelligence reporting has been an early adopter of best practice data visualization practices, assessment reporting has, we would argue, lagged behind.
 Perhaps it is a necessary function of the work we do as IO Practitioners.
 The data gathered by assessments is sensitive and highly confidential.
 It also requires expert interpretation and guidance.